Psijii/js-frameworks-noroff-2/README.md

 ## Description

 This is a school project for Noroff in the course of JavaScript Frameworks, spring 2024.

 **This is made for education purposes only.**

+Weeks of the log is missing due to forgetting to make repositories.

 ## Installation